Hans Makart Biography | Oil Paintings

-Hans Makart received his training in painting at the Vienna Academy between 1850 and 1851 from Johann Fischbach.
-Makart, who was a poor draftsman, but who had a passionate and sensual love of color, was impatient to escape the routine of art school drawing.
-For his fortune, he was found by his instructors to be devoid of all talent and forced to leave the Vienna.
-He went to Munich, and after two years of independent study attracted the attention of Karl Theodor von Piloty, under whose guidance, between 1861 and 1865 he developed his painting style.
+Hans Makart received his initial training in painting at the age of eleven between 1850 and 1851 at the Vienna Academy from Johann Fischbach.
+Makart, had a passionate and love of color but was bad at drawing, and was always anxious to get away from the routine of school drawing classes.
+His teachers thought he was devoid of all talent and forced him to leave the Vienna Academy.
+He later went to Munich, and after two years of self-study, he attracted the attention of Karl Theodor von Piloty, who saw his potential and took him as a student between 1861 and 1865.
+It was during this time that he developed his future painting style.

-During these years, Hans Makart also traveled to London, Paris and Rome to further his studies.
-The first picture he painted under Piloty, Lavoisier in Prison, though it was considered timid and conventional, attracted attention by its sense of color.
-In his next work, The Knight and the Water Nymphs, he first displayed the decorative qualities to which he afterward sacrificed everything else in his work.
-His fame became established in the next year, with two works, Modern Amoretti and The Plague in Florence.
+During these years, Hans Makart also traveled to London, Paris, and Rome to further his art studies.
+The first oil painting he painted under Piloty, Lavoisier in Prison, though it was considered timid and conventional, it attracted attention by its use of color.
+In his next work, Nymphe and Troubadour, he first displayed the decorative qualities to which he afterward sacrificed everything else in his work.
+With his next two artworks, Modern Amoretti and The Plague in Florence, his fame became established.

 Hans Makart became the acknowledged leader of the artistic life of the Vienna, which in the 1870s passed through a period of feverish activity.
-He not only practiced painting, but was also an interior designer, costume designer, furniture designer, and decorator, and his work decorated most of the public spaces of the era.
+He was also an interior designer, costume designer, furniture designer, and decorator, in addition to being a painter.

-Aside from his clear influence on the academic art and high culture of Vienna at the time, Hans Makart also influenced a range of painters and decorators who followed him, including many who rebelled against his style—the most notable being Gustav Klimt, who is said to have idolized him.
+Aside from his clear influence on the Academic art and high culture of Vienna at the time, Hans Makart also influenced a wide range of painters and decorators who followed him, the most notable being Gustav Klimt, who idolized him.